Blondie-TheManWithNoName/Easy-Dial/README.md

 ### Vector of node pointers with all ascii characters

 This option solved all of the above problems.
-The problem was that the space cost was very large since we had to have a table with all ascii characters a table with all ascii characters.
+The problem was that the space cost was very large since it had to have a table with all ascii characters.
 And the function _easy_dial::comencen(...)_ was not efficient, so even though it worked perfectly I decided to change the implementation.

 ### General tree (with only prefixes)